Koppelman formulas on affine cones over smooth projective complete intersections: Introduction

 The following results about solvability of the $\dq$-equation $\dq f = g$, when $\dq g = 0$, on affine homogeneous varieties with an isolated singularity can be found in earlier works.
+By the phrase that "there exists $f$" in a certain function space for $g$ with certain properties, we shall always mean that $\dq f=g$.
 Throughout this discussion, we let as above, $X \subseteq \C^N$ be an analytic variety of pure dimension $n$, and let $D \subset \subset D' \subset\subset X$ be two domains, which are intersections of $X$ with strictly pseudoconvex domains in $\C^N$ (in some cases $D$ and $D'$ should be intersections of $X$ with balls in $\C^N$).
 Recall also, as mentioned above: when $X$ is the affine cone of a smooth projective complete intersection in $\mathbb{P}^{N-1}$ of degree $d$, then $X$ has a canonical singularity at $0$ if and only if $d \leq N-1$.

 First of all, Henkin and Polyakov \cite{HP} showed that for any complete intersection, if $g \in C^\infty_{0,q}(D)$, then there exists $f \in C^\infty_{0,q-1}(D^*)$, where $D^* = D \setminus \Sing X$.